joao-pedrozo/react-zoom/README.md

 ## Technologies

-Technologies that I used to develop this api
+Technologies that I have used to develop this project!

 - [ReactJS](https://reactjs.org/)
 - [TypeScript](https://www.typescriptlang.org/)